hansvanlin/SMA-Tripower-5.0---Active-Power-Control/README.md

 version:

+0.8.3 : Created a work around for Node-red issue: #4826 (broken node "http-get" in ver4.0)\
 0.8.2 : Added Option to use more than one inverter\
 0.8.1.2 : Fixed issue with price limit slider \
 0.8 : Added indicators for debugging and clean up. \